tenox7/wfm/README.md

 files from a directory which you can manage as an admin.
 See usage scenarios for more information.

 WFM is a standalone service with it's own web server.
-No need for Apache, Nginx or anything else.
+No need for Apache, Nginx, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.
 TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot.

 Much like Docker, Kubernetes, Hugo, etc. WFM is written in Go language.
 The binary is